Can Sugar-Sweetened Beverage Taxes Reduce Obesity?

 What Are the Health Effects of Drinking Too Many SSBs?

-Not all Americans drink the same amount of SSBs.
+Some Americans drink much more SSBs than others and so it is possible that the taxes will have more of an impact on some types of adults and children.
 Young people, males, lower-income individuals, and Black and Mexican Americans all consume more SSBs than their older, female, higher-income, and White counterparts.[1]
-One analysis shows that the richest 10% of Americans drink 2.5 fewer sugary drinks per week than the poorest 10%.[15]
-There are a few theories as to why this is, beginning with the fact that low-income neighborhoods often have less access to healthy food and those food choices that are established during childhood usually stick with people into their adult lives.[16]
-The different levels of consumption between populations is particularly important because it can be a factor in health inequities throughout populations.
-For example, low-income and Black and Mexican Americans have higher rates of diabetes and heart disease, which puts them at an even higher risk for chronic diseases related to SSBs.[17]
-It is concerning that the populations most at risk for chronic diseases related to SSBs are the same populations who are drinking the most of them.
+One analysis shows that the richest 10% of Americans drink 2.5 fewer sugary drinks per week than the poorest 10%.[17]
+There are a few theories as to why this is, beginning with the fact that low-income neighborhoods often have less access to healthy food and those food choices that are established during childhood usually stick with people into their adult lives.[18]
+The different levels of consumption may contribute to health inequities.
+For example, low-income and Black and Mexican Americans have higher rates of diabetes and heart disease, which puts them at an even higher risk for chronic diseases related to SSBs.[19]
+In fact, the types of people most at risk for chronic diseases related to SSBs are the same types of people who are drinking the most of them.
 One study on the impact of the SSB tax in Philadelphia suggested that young adults, low-income Americans, and Black and Hispanic Americans would reap the most benefit from the tax.
 This is because the tax creates a greater financial strain for low-income populations than for higher-income populations, making low-income populations less likely to drink SSBs and thus improving their health.[2]

 What’s The Argument Against SSB Taxes?

 While there is plenty of research done on how SSBs contribute to poor health, not everyone agrees with implementing an SSB tax.
 Those who oppose the tax claim that it does little to lower overall sugar consumption.
 One argument is that people may stop drinking sweetened beverages but may fill in those missing calories with candy or other high-sugar snacks.
-Critics also point out a lack of data.
-There is clear data linking SSB consumption to chronic disease, and studies done on the taxes in Berkeley, CA, and Philadelphia, PA, show that taxes reduce consumption but, there aren’t any studies explicitly linking SSB taxes to decreased obesity or chronic disease.
-More studies are needed over longer periods to show that SSB taxes prevent adverse health outcomes.
+Critics have also pointed out a lack of data, but the 2024 study cited above helps to put those criticisms to rest.However, more studies are needed over longer periods to show that SSB taxes prevent the types of obesity-related chronic diseases that are of greatest concern.

-While there is still an argument for implementing SSB taxes, actually passing them is another story.
+While SSB taxes have some proven benefits, they remain controversial.
 A few localities have passed SSB taxes only for them to be repealed soon after.
 For example, Cook County, IL, which includes Chicago, enacted a SSB tax in 2016, but it was repealed less than a year later.
 Other states, such as Arizona and Michigan, have preemptively blocked local governments from enacting future taxes.
 California is even more complicated.
-In 2018 California signed a law that prohibits local governments from adopting new SSB taxes, but the law did not affect SSB taxes that were already implemented in Berkeley, Albany, Oakland, and San Francisco.[18]
+In 2018 California signed a law that prohibits local governments from adopting new SSB taxes, but the law did not affect SSB taxes that were already implemented in Berkeley, Albany, Oakland, and San Francisco.[20]
 In 2021, NCHR wrote to the California State Assembly to advocate for the repeal of this law.
-Repealing the law wouldn’t require local governments to tax SSBs but would give them the option to implement these taxes at the city or county level.
 You can read the letter here.
+Fortunately, in 2023 California courts repealed the law in 2023 stating that local governments and residents have the right to decide for themselves if sugary drink taxes are right for their communities23

 References: